Colorado Workers’ Compensation Jurisdiction

 Serving Injured Workers in Colorado

-For example, let’s say a Colorado Springs resident gets hurt one day at his job at a local mechanic shop.
-He is a resident of the state and his employer is a business registered in Colorado, where the injury occurred.
+For example, let’s say a Colorado Springs resident gets hurt one day at his job at an Amazon warehouse.
+They’re a resident of the state, and their employer is a business registered in Colorado, where the injury occurred.
 In this case, jurisdiction is pretty obvious that Colorado workers’ compensation laws apply.

 We’ll answer this question and explain the major legal precedents impacting workers’ compensation jurisdiction in Colorado in the sections below.
-If you still are confused after reading this information, we invite you to reach out to our Colorado workers’ compensation attorneys for answers about your specific case.
+If you have further questions after reading this information, we invite you to reach out to our Colorado workers’ compensation attorneys for answers about your specific case.

 We’ll always be there for you through the whole process.
 Every step of the way.